Kaziranga National Park-Essay

 Kaziranga is now a world heritage and many tourists from other states and even from foreign countries come to Assam to enjoy the wild animals, especially the world-famous one-horned rhinoceros and its natural beauty.
 To visit the entire Kaziranga there are some departmental elephants, cars, boats etc. In Kohera there is an inn for tourists.
 Every year the Assam Government has been earning a lot of royalties from the Kaziranga National Park.

 Kaziranga is not a forest or park only but also a resource of bio-diversity.
-The people of Assam as well as India are proud of it.
+The people of Assam and India are proud of it.
 We should protect this world heritage from the hand of poachers, smugglers, and illegal intruders and to bring about this into reality the local people must cooperate with the government.
 0 0 0

 Read More: Tips for Writing Essay